JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 1.md

     10:35:02 PM         2       135      1.58      1.59      1.10         0
     Average:            2       127      0.45      0.83      0.95         0

-That output reflects the system load average history & allows you to note when—and if—there was a spike in system activity.
+That output reflects the system load average history and allows you to note when—and if—there was a spike in system activity.
 Very useful in diagnosing system issues after they happen.

 ### <a name="fix_slow_ssh_connections"></a> Fix for slow SSH client connections.